Collection of Information

 Disclosing Personal Information overseas?

-As a general rule, we do not disclose personal information to any person or organisation in a foreign country if that country does not have a comparable information privacy regime; but in the unlikely event that we need to do so, we will obtain your prior consent except where the Australian Privacy Principles do not require us to do so.
+As a general rule, we do not disclose personal information to any person or organisation in a foreign country if that country does not have a comparable information privacy regime.
+In the unlikely event that we need to do so, we will obtain your prior consent except where the Australian Privacy Principles do not require us to do so.

-At your request we will provide you with additional information about the way Unimutual manages the personal information it holds.
-If you wish to know more about the way we manage personal information please contact our Privacy Officer in the following ways:
+At your request we will provide you with additional information about the way Unimutual manages the personal information we hold.
+If you wish to know more about the way we manage personal information, please contact our Privacy Officer in the following ways:

 - You can write to our Privacy Officer at PO Box H96, Australia Square NSW 1215.

-For further information about privacy issues in Australia and protecting your privacy, visit the Office of Australian Information Privacy Commissioner’s website at www.oaic.gov.au .
+For further information about privacy issues in Australia and protecting your privacy, visit the Office of the Australian Information Commissioner’s website at www.oaic.gov.au .

 Destruction or De-identifying Personal Information

 When information is no longer needed, we will take reasonable steps to destroy or permanently de-identify personal information.

 Here are ten FAQ’s to assist you in understanding our privacy responsibilities.